Charleen Kepner

 Alexandra Ibarra

-Alexandra Ibarra is a second-year graduate student in the Department of History at Portland State University currently completing her Master’s thesis for Summer 2021 graduation.
-She received a B.A. in history with a minor in anthropology from PSU in 2019 and is interested in Public and Chicanx history.
-She has two years of museum experience and in the spring of 2019, assisted with the archaeology roadshow in both Portland and Bend, Oregon.
+Alexandra Ibarra received her M.A. in history from PSU in 2021.
+Previously, she received a B.A. in history with a minor in anthropology from PSU in 2019 and focused on public and Chicanx history.
+At PSU, she gained multiple years of museum experience and, in the spring of 2019, assisted with the Archaeology Roadshow in both Portland and Bend, Oregon.

 Sarah Alderson